 Back to School BBQ:

 Our Back to School BBQ is held in September of each year.
-We invite families to come to the school to enjoy hot dogs and potato chips.
+We invite families to come to the school to enjoy free hot dogs and potato chips.
 It is a great way to meet your child's teacher and to check out their classrooms.